Mohamed-Mostafaaa/alx-system_engineering-devops/0x00-shell_basics/README.md

 You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line.

-[holberton.mgc](./holberton.mgc) - Create a magic file holberton.mgc that can be used with the command file to detect Holberton data files.
-Holberton data files always contain the string HOLBERTON at offset 0.
+[school.mgc](./school.mgc) - Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.